Skip to main content

 • The new regime aims to facilitate a simpler, less burdensome, and more flexible disclosures approach for firms.
 This will be a hybrid approach where specific core information and key metrics will be determined by prescriptive rules, but the overall design and delivery of disclosures will be guided by the Consumer Duty (the Duty).

 The FCA expects the new regime to result in a simpler, less burdensome, and more flexible disclosures approach for firms.
-This will be a hybrid approach where specific core information and key metrics will be determined by prescriptive rules, but the overall design and delivery of disclosures will be guided by the Duty (see Figure 2).
+This will be a hybrid approach where specific core information and key metrics will be determined by prescriptive rules, but the overall design and delivery of disclosures will be guided by the Duty regime (see Figure 2).

 3. What will change compared to current requirements?

-Table 1: Summary of proposed changes (source: CP 24/30)
+Table 1: Summary of proposed changes (source: CP 24/30 and updated for PS 25/20)

 UK PRIIPs KID – Current requirements